pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 What kind of behaviour is not ok?
 We recommend you ask people to commit to using Loomio for a time period with a retrospective at the end.

-## Start a group and familiarise yourself with the settings. 👀

-It's important that you have a good understanding of how to use Loomio so you can assist others.

 There are so many factors to having a smooth experience of new technology, the right support can get people through a frustrating time unscathed.

 Join the [Learning to use Loomio group](), where you can practice using Loomio in a demo environment.

+## Start a group and have a look around. 👀

+It's important that you have a good understanding of how to use Loomio so you can assist others.

-Also make sure you understand what each of the [group settings](https://loomio.gitbooks.io/manual/content/en/group_settings.html) are, and take particular note of the privacy settings and ensure they're right for your situation.
+Make sure you understand what each of the [group settings](https://loomio.gitbooks.io/manual/content/en/group_settings.html) are, and take particular note of the privacy settings and ensure they're right for your situation.

-## Define your group purpose 🌟
+## Set your group purpose 🌟

 With a clear purpose, people can make judgement calls about how to best serve the group, what how to participate, and what outcomes to aim for.